popbr/data-integration/README.md

 The purpose, motivation and challenges behind this project are presented in

-C. Aubert, A. Balas, T. Townsend, N. Sleeper, C. Tran, _Data integration for the study of outstanding productivity in biomedical research_, in: Proceedings of the 15th International Conference on [Current Research Information Systems (Cris2022)](https://cris2022.srce.hr/), 2022. <http://hdl.handle.net/11366/1987>.
+C. Aubert, A. Balas, T. Townsend, N. Sleeper, C.J.
+Tran, _Data integration for the study of outstanding productivity in biomedical research_, in: Proceedings of the 15th International Conference on [Current Research Information Systems (Cris2022)](https://cris2022.srce.hr/), Procedia Computer Science, Volume 211, 2022, pp. 196-200. <http://hdl.handle.net/11366/1987>, <https://doi.org/10.1016/j.procs.2022.10.191>.

 ## Technologies